SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Variadic Parameters
 ~~~~~~~~~~~~~~~~~~~

-A :newTerm:`variadic parameter` is a parameter that accepts zero or more values of a certain type.
+A :newTerm:`variadic parameter` accepts zero or more values of a certain type.
+You use a variadic parameter to specify that the parameter can be passed
-Variadic parameters give a way to cope with a varying number of input values.
+a varying number of input values when the function is called,
-They are indicated by inserting three period characters (``...``) after their type declaration.
+by inserting three period characters (``...``) after the parameter's type declaration.

 This example calculates the :newTerm:`arithmetic mean`
 (also known as the :newTerm:`average`) for a list of numbers of any length: